 Similar to the antibodies present in the body, the ones present on the test strip will react with the antigen of the coronavirus present in the sample.
 If a colored line appears on the test strip, it indicates that the patient is infected with coronavirus (3).

 WHY IS THERE A NEED FOR AN ANTIGEN RAPID SWAB TEST?

 After the genetic sequence of coronavirus become available in January 2020, molecular assays were quickly developed for diagnosis (4).
 A polymerase chain reaction is used by these assays for the amplification and detection of viral RNA.
 The sensitivity and specificity of these molecular assays are very high.
-But normally, these assays produce results in less than two hours but during the outbreaks, delay up to seven days have been observed in many countries (5).
+But normally, these assays produce results in less than two hours but during the outbreaks, delays of up to seven days have been observed in many countries (5).
 The risk of viral spread increases due to delays in the production of results.
-The longer wait by a patient means longer time he will take himself to isolate while carrying the virus.
+The longer wait by a patient means the longer time he will take himself to isolate while carrying the virus.
 This makes antigen rapid swab tests essential for the identification of the virus in patients presenting symptoms of coronavirus.

 BENEFITS OF ANTIGEN RAPID SWAB TEST

 Several benefits are offered by the antigen rapid swab test.
 Some of the benefits are discussed below: